raslenzaddem/tester/README.md

     - The overall results showcased a response bounded by a maximum response time of 6 seconds for the kokoro model and two seconds of the Mixer80Vocos case.
     - The used models are considered lightweight ins terms of RAM consumption and number of parameters relatively to the current state-of-art and CPU-use-case.
     - The lifecycle defined for persistent/server mode leverage one-time model-loading which optimizes the response time.
     - A possible optimization is localized at the IPC level within the framework.
-It would consists of defining a set of worker and input/output pipes for parallel requests: the read/write operations with pipes are considered critical sections; such optimization consideration is adviced to be delegated as a layer added to the AI model subprocesses.
+It would consist of defining a set of worker and input/output pipes for parallel requests: the read/write operations with pipes are considered critical sections; such optimization consideration is advised to be delegated as a layer added to the AI model subprocesses.

 ## Architecture Overview and consideration: